coolcourd/migbin/readme.md

 #### domainlist
 If run in BH brand accounts, prints off current directory list and their assigned document roots.
 #### dumpallbh
 Dumps all databases for BH accounts.
-Leaves behind a user: ******_promig which will need to be deleted manually. alternate to exportdbs
+Alternate to exportdbs if it fails.
 #### dumpdb
 Alternative for dumping wp databases, doesn't use wpcli, works on older wp versions.
 #### exportdbs